GreenswayAB/BIRDS/cran-comments.md

   Maintainer: ‘Alejandro Ruete <aleruete@gmail.com>’

 We did the following changes based on the package reviewrs recommendations:
+* We Fixed Rd markup for DOIs and canonical URLs for packages.

 * We removed the redundant 'A Set of Tools or' from your title and description.